SumoLogic/sumologic-documentation/docs/cse/rules/normalized-authentication-rules.md

 id: normalized-authentication-rules
 title: Normalized Authentication Rules
 sidebar_label: Normalized Authentication Rules
-description: CSE's Normalized Authentication Rules detect activities that compromise accounts using authentication logs from any data source that CSE parsers and mappings support.
+description: Cloud SIEM's Normalized Authentication Rules detect activities that compromise accounts using authentication logs from any data source that Cloud SIEM parsers and mappings support.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-*Normalized Authentication Rules* detect activities that compromise accounts using authentication logs from any data source that CSE parsers and mappings support.
+*Normalized Authentication Rules* detect activities that compromise accounts using authentication logs from any data source that Cloud SIEM parsers and mappings support.
 New authentication data sources can immediately take advantage of this rule logic without the need to customize for the specific product or vendor.

 ## Requirements and prerequisites